-Cooperative enterprises are primarily regulated by Turkey's Law on Cooperatives (no.1163 in force since 1969).
+Cooperative enterprises are primarily regulated by Türkiye's Law on Cooperatives (no.1163 in force since 1969).
 According to the aforementioned law, there are no legal constraints that prohibit non-Turkish citizens from becoming a partner of a cooperative.
-Since the Articles of Association do not mention that members should be citizens of the Republic of Turkey in the section titled "Partnership Conditions", SuTPs can officially become a cooperative partner.
+As long as the Articles of Association do not mention that members should be citizens of the Republic of Türkiye in the section titled "Partnership Conditions", SuTPs can officially become a cooperative partner.
 However, SuTP partners cannot become a member of the Executive Board or Supervisory Board3.
-In addition to that, membership of foreigners (SuTPs) is a new concept for cooperatives, and membership of SuTPs requires a change in Articles of Association for most of the cooperatives in Turkey.
+In addition to that, membership of foreigners (SuTPs) is a new concept for cooperatives, and membership of SuTPs requires a change in Articles of Association for most of the established cooperatives in Türkiye.
 This also requires preliminary approval by the relevant ministry.
-In terms of employment, similar to other commercial enterprises, cooperatives can legally employ SuTP citizens.
+In terms of employment, similar to other commercial enterprises, cooperatives / union(s) of cooperatives can legally employ SuTP citizens.

-Cooperatives may operate in many different sectors and fields.
-Currently, cooperatives are overseen by three different ministries according to their general purpose in Turkey.
-The Ministry of Agriculture and Forestry (MoAF) oversees agricultural cooperatives; the Ministry of Environment, Urbanization and Climate Change oversees housing cooperatives, and the Ministry of Trade (MoT) oversees the remaining types of cooperatives.
-The Project targets MoAF and MoT - overseen cooperatives.
+Cooperatives / union(s) of cooperatives may operate in many different sectors and fields.
+Currently, cooperatives / union(s) of cooperatives are overseen by three different ministries according to their general purpose in Türkiye.
+The Ministry of Agriculture and Forestry (MoAF) oversees agricultural cooperatives; the Ministry of Environment, Urbanization and Climate Change oversees housing cooperatives, and the Ministry of Trade (MoIT) oversees the remaining types of cooperatives.
+The Project targets MoAF and MoIT - overseen cooperatives / union(s) of cooperatives.
 Thus the statistics given below covers cooperatives that fall under these categories.

-Table 1 shows the number of cooperatives registered to MoT, cooperative member, and member/working-age population ratio in each implementation province.
-As can be seen in the table, the highest number of active cooperatives registered to the Ministry of Trade is in İzmir, followed by İstanbul, Bursa, and Mersin.
-Altogether, these six metropolitan cities host almost 21% of all MoT-overseen cooperatives in Turkey.
-Compared to other provinces of Turkey, the ratio of cooperative membership to the working-age population (15-74) is also relatively high in these cities.
-Bursa has the highest cooperative membership to working-age population ratio with 3.70%, followed by İzmir (2.70%) and Mersin (2.10%).
+Table 1 shows the population in implementation provinces2, number of SuTPs3, number of cooperatives per province, which are registered to Ministry of Trade (MoT), number of partners4, and unemployment ratio5 in each implementation province in 2019.
+As can be seen in the table, the highest number of active cooperatives registered to the Ministry of Trade is in Ankara, which is followed by Adana, Ankara, Gaziantep, Hatay and Şanlıurfa.
+Altogether, these 5 cities host almost 11.6% of all MoT-overseen cooperatives in Türkiye.
+Average ratio of unemployment in these 5 provinces are 16.56% and is higher than the unemployment rate in Türkiye in 2019 which is 13.7%.